KeboHQ/wp-kebo-social/readme.txt

 * A range of beautifully styled themes to choose from.
 * Output the HTML only and style them yourself.
 * Add views yourself to customise the HTML output.
-* Add to any pubic Post Types.
+* Add to any public Post Types.
 * Multisite Ready.
 * Translation ready.